-The EVM is capable of holding up 400 1-bit binary or 50 8-bit binary compressed patterns in flash memory.
-Depending on the compression ratio, more than 400 patterns can be stored to have multiple pattern sets for multiple pattern sequences.
+Based on the DMD connected, the EVM is capable of holding up to 400 1-bit binary/50 8-bit gray scale compressed patterns in Flash Memory, or 960 1-bit binary/120 8-bit gray scale patterns.
+Depending on the compression ratio, more than 400/960 patterns can be stored to have multiple pattern sets for multiple pattern sequences.
 These patterns are then loaded when the operating mode is set to Pre-Stored Pattern Mode.
 The remainder of this topic applies only to Pre-Stored Pattern Mode.

-The DLP LightCrafter Dual EVM can be loaded with a pattern sequence that is displayed when power is applied to the EVMs.
+The DLPC900 Single Controller LightCrafter EVMs are pre-loaded with a pattern sequence that is displayed when power is applied to the EVMs.
 Since the GUI does not know the images that are stored in flash memory, it is advisable to delete all images from flash before storing new ones.
 When adding images to the Pattern Design panel, the GUI always begins with image index Zero.
 However, the GUI saves the images to the firmware by appending them to the end of the last image that is in the firmware if any.

-For example, if there are two 24-bit images stored in the firmware.
+For example, if there are already two 24-bit images stored in the firmware.
 These two images have index values of 0 and 1.
-Then if a pattern sequence is created in the Pattern Design panel, where the GUI packs all the images into four 24-bit images, and then saved to the firmware, the four images are appended to the firmware and have index values of 2, 3, 4, and 5.
+If then a pattern sequence is created in the Pattern Design panel, where the GUI packs all the images into four 24-bit images, and then saved to the firmware, the four images are appended to the firmware and have index values of 2, 3, 4, and 5.
 When the firmware is uploaded to the EVM and the pattern sequence is started, the sequence of images is 0, 1, 2, 3 rather than 2, 3, 4, 5.